 Don’t step on them.
-Refrain from touching as oils in your skin can degrade the rock.
+Refrain from touching.
 These petroglyphs have been in the Tablelands for thousands of years.
 Keep them that way for others to enjoy California history.

 Thanks to my friend Chris for his help in finding the petroglyphs!